Note - this was a guest post for TechInAsia, a great site for APAC startups.

 Why build a brand?

-Increased brand equity correlates to increased customer lifetime values.
+Increased brand equity to increased customer lifetime values.

 A strong brand will convert better in cross promotion and organic adoption of apps from the same company, offsetting rising CPAs to individual titles.
 A friend at a large mobile studio with many games, estimated the brand uplift factor to be over 20%.